JAXA: Rockets

-JAXA uses the H-IIA (H "two" A) rocket from the former NASDA body and its variant H-IIB to launch engineering test satellites, weather satellites, etc. For science missions like X-ray astronomy, JAXA uses the Epsilon rocket.
+JAXA used the H-IIA (H "two" A) rocket from the former NASDA body as a medium-lift launch vehicle.
+JAXA has also developed a new medium-lift vehicle H3, that replaced H-II series.
+For smaller launch needs, JAXA uses the Epsilon rocket.
 For experiments in the upper atmosphere JAXA uses the SS-520, S-520, and S-310 sounding rockets.